The best file hosting services provide free, paid and business file sharing platforms.

 Unlike the other services in this guide, 4shared is unique in adding several features to encourage its users to use their shared content in a collaborative fashion.

 4shared offers 100 GB of storage along and 100 GB of monthly transfer bandwidth.
-It costs $9.95/month but will be cheaper if you subscribe for a longer duration.
 The service supports Secure FTP connections to help you transfer a large number of files securely.

 4shared is also unique in its support for the WebDAV protocol, which helps you access your 4shared account like a regular folder.
 The Free account of the service comes with 15 GB of storage space, though it’ll delete Free accounts if they haven’t been accessed in the last 180 days.